FBI REPORT SHOWS MOST NEW JERSEY CRIME DOWN IN 2014

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to people in New Jersey who are in need of criminal charge defense.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.